How to Avoid Unnecessary Match Losses

 A spectator is watching their friend play a win-and-in in the last round of Swiss.
 They offer to buy their friend lunch if they lose, as a consolation prize.

 Not allowed.
-This is Bribery, since the friend could choose to concede to get free lunch.
+This is Bribery, since the offer of a free lunch is conditional on the friend losing.
+The friend now has an incentive to concede in order to get free lunch.

 How have things gotten so bad?